genomecompilermanual/gitbook_plugin/README.md

 GitBook Plugin
 ==============

-This is a simple plugin for GitBook.
+This is a simple plugin for GitBook - it includes some basic theming, multi-domain Google Analytics, subsections listed within the book and an additional, non-numbered introduction page.

 Install it using: ```$ npm install gitbook-plugin```